cardano-foundation/developer-portal/docs/get-started/cardano-serialization-lib/create-react-app.md

 `cardano-wallet-connector` is a Create React App boilerplate code that includes examples of how to use the Serialization-Lib to connect to different Cardano Web wallets and send transactions.
 This lets developers who are familiar with React JS to get started quickly with Cardano.
-The boilerplate code includes examples of how to execute simple transaction of sending someone ADA and also how to interact with Plutus scripts (locking and redeeming assests from scripts).
+The boilerplate code includes examples of how to execute simple transaction of sending someone ADA and also how to interact with Plutus scripts (locking and redeeming assets from scripts).
 A developer familiar with React JS can clone the GitHub repo and start building DApps

 GitHub: [cardano-wallet-connector](https://github.com/dynamicstrategies/cardano-wallet-connector)